For a long time now, we’ve known that we can’t consume seawater – even though it makes up 70% of our planet. It’s too salty for our bodies.

 · Health concerns

 The desalination technology is far from perfect.
-There’s still a lot of grey areas regarding this process – and experts fear that any impurity that gets through the potable water may cause serious health problems for animals and people.
+There are still a lot of grey areas regarding this process – and experts fear that any impurity that gets through the potable water may cause serious health problems for animals and people.

 Countries using Desalination